Home » How To » How To Share a Folder in Windows 10 With Proper Permissions

 confirm username

-Next, click the “Apply” and “Ok” buttons.
+Next, click the Apply and OK buttons.

-Stop sharing a folder in Windows 10
+Stop Sharing a Folder in Windows

-First, open the File Explorer and find the shared folder.
-Next, right-click on it and select the “Give access to > Remove access” option.
+First, open File Explorer (press Windows key + E).
+Right-click on the shared folder, click on Show more options, and then select the Give access to > Remove access option.

 click remove access

-Now, click the “Stop sharing” option.
+Now, click the Stop sharing option.

 stop sharing a folder in windows